dashdotrobot/bike-wheel-api/README.md

 }
 ```

-Each stiffness is calculated by applying a single force with unit magnitude in the respective direction and calculating the deformation in that same direction.
+Each stiffness is calculated by applying a single force at theta=0 with unit magnitude in the respective direction and calculating the deformation in that same direction.
 Therefore, the torsional stiffness is approximately, but not exactly, equal to the wind-up stiffness that would be expected when a force is applied at two points (e.g. during braking with rim brakes).

 ### Calculating mass properties